jekyll/minima/about.md

 My primary motivation to write is to get clarity of my own thoughts.
 Barry Ritholtz aptly summarises this in his post [Why I write?](https://ritholtz.com/2015/05/ritholtz-why-i-write/){:target="_blank"}

 > I write mostly for myself.
 It’s a process, one that helps me to better understand my own thinking and ideas.
-Daniel Boorstein once said ‘*I write to figure out what I think*’.
+Daniel Boorstein, an American historian, once said ‘*I write to figure out what I think*’.
 It’s a surprisingly accurate quote – until you sit down and put pen to paper (or fingers to keyboard) you have nothing.
 Not until you have a coherent work with a beginning, middle and end, AND a justifiable premise, AND the ability to defend it to other people’s attacks, you don’t really know what you think.
 Writing it out is a very, very different process than just having a half formed idea kicking around inside your head.

 Like me, if you are somewhat interested in starting your own blog, I would recommend reading [this](https://andrewchen.co/professional-blogging/){:target="_blank"}, [this](https://www.nateliason.com/blog/start-a-blog){:target="_blank"} & [this](https://ofdollarsanddata.com/my-best-advice-to-prospective-bloggers/){:target="_blank"} before getting started.